Conduitry/rollup-plugin-cheap-ts/README.md

 };
 ```

 You must have a `tsconfig.json` in the same directory as your `rollup.config.js`.
-This file must specify an `"include": []` array, as this is used when calling the `tsc` binary so it knows which `.ts` files to compile.

-All extensionless imports must be TypeScript files.
+This must specify a `"compilerOptions"."target"` of at least `"ES6"`.
+There are a few other options that must not be specified.
+(The plugin will check for these.)
+All extensionless imports from `.ts` files must refer to `.ts` files.

 ## License